Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 [-60.9204664]
 [-65.39341473]

-I ran checkb to double check the waveplate calibration BQWP Update: 99.724 + 0.252 -> 99.976

 # 06/26/2025
 MP: Ria
+test3

-I checked the counts quickly in phi_plus, and they look like (as they were yesterday).
+I checked the counts quickly in phi_plus, and they look low (as they were yesterday).
 I attempted to recalibrated the mirrors to fix the decreased counts.
-It was a bit difficult without a second set of hands, but I was able to get it back to where they were before the decrease.
+It was a bit difficult without a second set of hands, but I was able to get it back to where they were before the decrease (so ~1450 HH & VV for phi_plus).
 After adjusting mirrors and before ratio tuning, counts were as listed below -- so it looks like I managed to fix the mirror misalignment enough to get us back to where we were before.
 - Min counts 1: 41.6+/-0.8
 - Min counts 2: 32.0+/-1.1